-Tiz the season for joy, and writing about beautiful places and wines and food that I love is joyful for me.
-However, my time to write posts has been extremely limited.
-I am now up to 2 different wine jobs, one full-time and the other part-time to supplement the full-time, which I love (working with beautiful Italian wines), so I can pay my day to day expenses (which I have cut down extensively).
+Tiz the season for joy, and writing about beautiful places and wines and foods that I love is joyful for me.
+However, my time to write posts has been extremely limited since holidays mean more retail hours on the floor and more hours at the tasting bar.
 I have such respect and admiration for all those somms, wine students, wine writers at all levels, who if not supplemented by a working spouse/partner or family, manage to pursue and pay for their studies and work in the industry.
-At this point I am considering a third job so I can pay for my final unit, Unit 3, Still Wines, for my WSET Diploma.
 This is a long-winded introduction, to the situation that lead me to really start digging into some of the native varietals on the shelf, that are not so well known, by the main wine-buying population, which means the bottle prices have not been driven up by consumer demand and are more affordable, like the red grapes, Schiava and Lagrein of the Italian region Trentino-Alto Adige.

-(photo from the facebook page of Colterenzio) So now I could go on a rant about the American mass market focus on overly macerated, winemaking-manipulated, Cabernet Sauvignon and Pinot Noir, but I will go on a little rant.
-One of the reasons that I started this site is that when you have an authentically made glass of wine in front of you, there is so much more in the glass than just the wine.
+One of the reasons that I started this site, is that when you have an authentically made glass of wine in front of you, there is so much more in the glass than just the wine.
 Perhaps it is all the yoga classes I have taken or the Reiki, but I do believe that the wine in the glass contains all the things that go into the very specific place where the grapes were grown.
-One of my first wine loves and still is, is Burgundy Grand Cru Pinot Noir.
-It is just that I am not in a financial position to drink it anymore and sadly given the stratospheric price of many them, neither are many people.
-Another wine love in one of my many lives was Bordeaux left bank, Chateau Lynch-Bages Cabernet Sauvignons.
-There still are many beautiful Pinot Noirs and Cabernet Sauvignons made all over the world.
-However, when people walk into an Italian wine shop, where there are so many native grapes to choose from and they ask for Pinot Noir (which has been planted there over the course of centuries), I of course direct them to the Pinot Neros but quickly gage if they are open to alternatives.
+When people walk into an Italian wine shop, where there are so many native grapes to choose from, and they ask for a well known varietal like Pinot Noir, (which has been planted there over the course of centuries), I of course direct them to the Pinot Neros, but quickly gage if they are open to alternatives.
 Ian D’Agata’s books Native Wine Grapes of Italy and Italy’s Native Wine Grape Terroirs are masterpieces of detail and a roadmap to hundreds of beautiful, authentic wines made with native Italian grapes.
 D’Agata gives the family tree of the grapes which is a key in understanding why one grape tastes slightly familiar versus another.

 Trentino-Alto Adige – Where is it?